Discover or rediscover the city with your family

 Take to the high seas

 On a sunny spring day, set sail and discover the Count of Monte Cristo on the island of Château d’If!
 Just 30 minutes by boat from the Old Port, the Château d’If offers a breathtaking view over the bay of Marseille.
-During the vacations, we invite you and your family to discover all the mysteries of this impregnable fortress!
+During the holidays, we invite you and your family to discover all the mysteries of this impregnable fortress!

 Find out more about the “if en famille” tour